owulveryck/blog/content/post/rpi-weather.md

  E: USEC_INITIALIZED=5929384
  </pre>

-  That is the correct device.
-I will note the vendor ID and the product ID
+I will note the vendor ID and the product ID.
+Funny stuff is that it presents itself as a WMRS200 and the model I have is a RMS300, but nevermind.

 Let's create the udev file using the previous informations about the idVendor and the idProduct and create a special file `/dev/weather-station` to play with